Too Many Sewing Machines? How to Choose the Right One

 Typical price

-140.– to 340.–Features a removable section that allows sewing of cylindrical items like sleeves and pant legs.
+140.– to 340.–Features a removable section for sewing cylindrical items like sleeves and pant legs.

 Bestseller